-The Sub-Fund makes use of derivatives to reduce various risks and for efficient portfolio management.
+The Sub-Fund makes use of derivatives to reduce various risks, for efficient portfolio management and as a way to gain exposure (long or short) to various assets, markets or other investment opportunities (including derivatives which focus on equities).

-Benchmark: The Sub-Fund is actively managed by reference to and seeks to outperform the Topix (RI) Index.
-The Sub-Fund uses the Benchmark a posteriori as an indicator for assessing the Sub-Fund's performance and, as regards the performance fee, as a Benchmark used by relevant share classes, for calculating the performance fees.
-There are no constraints relative to any such Benchmark restraining portfolio construction.
+Benchmark: The Sub-Fund is actively managed by reference to and seeks to outperform the Russell 1000 Value Index.
+The Sub-Fund is mainly exposed to the issuers of the Benchmark, however, the management of the Sub-Fund is discretionary, and will be exposed to issuers not included in the Benchmark.
+The Sub-Fund monitors risk exposure in relation to the Benchmark however the extent of deviation from the Benchmark is expected to be significant.
 The Benchmark is a broad market index, which does not assess or include constituents according to environmental characteristics, and therefore is not aligned with the environmental characteristics promoted by the Sub-Fund.

 Management Process: The Sub-Fund integrates Sustainability Factors in its investment process as outlined in more detail in section "Sustainable Investing" of the Prospectus.
-The investment team actively manages the Sub-Fund's portfolio by using a stock-picking model (bottom-up), which aims to select the most attractive equities of cash-rich companies having undervalued assets or growth potential or being in a turnaround situation.
+The investment manager uses a "value" style of investing, looking for companies whose stock prices are low relative to other measures of value or business potential.
+The investment process is driven by fundamental and quantitative research.
 The Sub-Fund seeks to achieve an ESG score of its portfolio greater than that of the Benchmark.